beProsto/OWL/docs/KeyEnums.md

 # KeyEnums
-The `Key` enums are a part of the `keyboard` class - they are used by the `IsKeyPressed()` function to check whether or not is the key behind a certain enum pressed, and are used in the `KeyData` structure, as the `Enum` value.
-The structure is returned by the `GetKeyData()` function.
+The `Key` enums are a part of the `keyboard` class - they are used by the `isKeyPressed()` function to check whether or not is the key behind a certain enum pressed, and are used in the `KeyData` structure, as the `enum` value.
+The structure is returned by the `getKeyData()` function.

 These are all the keys in it:
 - `ShiftLeft`